aistabci/abci-docs/en/docs/abci-cloudstorage/encryption.md

 | CSE-KMS | Encryption with key registered to Key Management Service |

-## Enable Default Bucket Encryption
+## Enabling Default Bucket Encryption

 You can set the default encryption befavior for a bucket.
 If you enable SSE for a bucket, all objects will have encryption when stored in the bucket.
 To enable SSE for a bucket, run `aws s3api put-bucket-encryption`.
 Note that the bucket must be created beforehand.